Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Results and discussion

 \subsection{Environment indicators}

-We would like to explore if there is any dependency between the stellar angular momentum of the galaxies and their environment.
+We would like to explore if there is any dependence between the stellar angular momentum of the galaxies and their environment.
 Therefore, we first quantify the environment for the galaxy sample.
-There are different methods to identify structures and obtain density estimators.
-For our work, we will explore two separate approaches.
+There are different methods for identifying structures and obtaining density estimators.
+For our work, we explore two separate approaches.
 Based on the spectroscopic data for MUSE fields, we identify galaxy structures using the friends-of-friends (FoF) algorithm \citep{1985ApJ...292..371D}.
 The FoF algorithm searches friends in a volume that is dependent on the angular and redshift separation.
-We use a similar method as \citep{2023arXiv231200924E}.
-After groups are identified, their properties such as $R_{200}$, the radius where the density of the group is equivalent to 200 times the Universe's critical density, Virial mass, and radius can be derived.
-The FoF algorithm was run in our sample identifying 93 from the total 106 galaxies belonging to a group with $\geq$ 2 members.
+We use a method similar to that described in \citet{2023arXiv231200924E}.
+After groups are identified, their properties, such as $R_{200}$ (the radius where the density of the group is equivalent to 200 times the Universe's critical density), virial mass, and radius, can be derived.
+The FoF algorithm was run in our sample identifying 93 of the total 106 galaxies belonging to a group with $\geq$ 2 members.

 For galaxies in structures, a global density estimator can be calculated, which is given by the dimensionless parameter $\eta$ \citep{2013MNRAS.436L..40N}: \\